NiallJeffrey/BornRaytrace/README.md

 Included in the repository are example Healpix simulated density maps described by (https://arxiv.org/abs/1706.01472) available: http://cosmo.phys.hirosaki-u.ac.jp/takahasi/allsky_raytracing/

-The born_raytrace code is validated against the results from GRayTrace (http://th.nao.ac.jp/MEMBER/hamanatk/GRayTrix/index.html) using these simulations.
+The BornRaytrace code is validated against the results from GRayTrace (http://th.nao.ac.jp/MEMBER/hamanatk/GRayTrix/index.html) using these simulations.